dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 This pragma syntax is no longer supported.
 If this message is seen, please report it to the Dafny development team.
 The Dafny scanner saw a pragma -- the first character of the line is a # character.
-But it is not one that the scanner recopgnizes.
+But it is not one that the scanner recognizes.
 The only pragma ever recognized was `#line`.